sunswzl0803/ALDNet/README.md

 # ALDNet

 ## Introduction
-This repository is for the PAPER:
+This repository is for the paper:
 ***ALDNet: A two-stage method for apple leaf disease spot image segmentation in complex environments.***

 ## TS-ATLDSD dataset download